seflless/create-vscode-editor/README.md

 ## Create VS Code Editors
 Easily create custom VS Code editors, using React for the UI.

+While working on the Tldraw extension I couldn't find any projects that uses React for the editor UI.
+Also none of the example editors supported web VS Code like GitHub.dev, vscode.dev, and GitHub Codespaces.
+This project generated an app that has all of these types of things working out of the box.
+Also a better dev workflow than the VS Code team's example code.

 Like create-react-app, this is a project generator that is very opinionated in order work out of the box.

 Checkout the [Tldraw VS Code editor](https://marketplace.visualstudio.com/items?itemName=tldraw-org.tldraw-vscode), that this module was spun out from.